 For storage, management of effects on health and environment, if the product is not under the scope of the Regulation (EC) n°1272/2008 (CLP), it is possible on a voluntary basis to inform the user with pictograms based on good practices.

-If CLP applies, risk management is governed by this Regulation and the label of the product must bear all the labelling requirements requested by it (hazard pictograms, signal words, hazard and precautionary statements, Unique Formula Identifier when applicable, additional requirements for consumer use…), including storage conditions and managements of risks.
-Additional information (ex: pictograms on good practices) could be labelled in accordance with article 25 of CLP.
+If CLP applies, the label of the product must bear all the labelling requirements requested by it (hazard pictograms, signal words, hazard and precautionary statements, Unique Formula Identifier when applicable, additional requirements for consumer use…), including storage conditions and managements of risks.
+Additional information (ex: pictograms on good practices) could be labelled in accordance with Article 25 of CLP.
 They must not replace, deflect or contradict the mandatory labelling elements requested by CLP.

-In case of use of pictograms, it is important to avoid double labelling in accordance with article 25 of the Regulation (EC) n°1272/2008.
+In case of use of pictograms, it is important to avoid double labelling in accordance with Article 25 of the Regulation (EC) n°1272/2008.

 → Example: